Transportation in metropolitan Detroit: Bicycling

 Like many American cities, Detroit embraced bicycling during the "golden age" of the 1890s.
 However, as the automotive era began, the interests of bicycle shop owners, manufacturers, racers, and enthusiasts turned to the automobile.

 Now, Detroiters are rediscovering the bicycle, helped in part by significant infrastructure investments as well as bicycle-friendly and extensive road infrastructure.
-Detroit and some bordering suburbs are served by a bikesharing service, MoGo.
+The city and some bordering suburbs are served by MoGo, a bicycle sharing service.

 Commercial freight

 Freeways

 Metropolitan Detroit has a comprehensive network of interconnecting freeways including Interstate Highways such as Interstate 75 (I-75), I-94 and I-96.
 The region's extensive toll-free highway system which, together with its status as a major port city, provide advantages to its location as a global business center.
 Taxi services and rental cars are readily available at the airport and throughout the metropolitan area.

 Detroiters often refer to their freeways by name rather than route number (Fisher Freeway and Chrysler Freeway for sections of I-75, Edsel Ford Freeway for a section of I-94, Jeffries Freeway for parts of I-96 and "The Lodge" for M-10.
 M-53, while not officially designated, is commonly called the Van Dyke Freeway.
 Other freeways are referred to only by number as in the case of I-275 and M-59 with their names not being in common everyday usage.
 Detroit area freeways are sometimes sunken below ground level to permit local traffic to pass over the freeway.